 Rendering of Ruby City, the new building for the Linda Pace Foundation.
 Courtesy of Adjaye Associates.

-DAVID ADJAYE-DESIGNED BUILDING OPENING IN 2018
+DAVID ADJAYE-DESIGNED BUILDING COMPLETED IN 2018

 The design presents a two-story structure with an exterior clad in crimson-hued panels of precast concrete with glass aggregate.
 The planes are punctuated by strategically placed, oversized windows directed toward park and city views.
 It features a dramatic rooftop of sloping angles and skylights that rise to varying heights and echo cut-away spaces at the building’s base.
 A grand staircase leads up to a series of three gallery spaces with concrete floors and white walls and ceilings.
 Totaling 14,000 square feet, it will include 10,000 square feet of exhibition space.